Certificate of Lawfulness - Everything you need to know

 What is a Lawful Development Certificate?

 A Lawful Development Certificate is a legal document that can be used to confirm that an existing or proposed use, operation, or activity on a property is lawful.
-The first thing to know is that a Certificate of Lawfulness application is very different to a planning application.
+At this stage, it is important to highlight that a Certificate of Lawfulness application is very different to a planning application.

 There are two types of Lawful Development Certificates, which are as follows: